ReggieVW/ChatBuddy/README.md

 a) 1964 at MIT Artificial Intelligence Laboratory by Joseph Weizenbaum.

-b) Is a therapist chatbot.
+b) A therapist chatbot.

-c) Using a "pattern matching" and substitution methodology.
+c) Uses a "pattern matching" and substitution methodology.

 d) Claims passing the Turing Test in the 60's.